 10. Eric Djemba-Djemba – Man United to Aston Villa, 2005 (£1.5m)

-“So good they named him twice,” was Manchester United fans' generous appraisal of the Cameroon international.
+“So good they named him twice,” was Manchester United fans' ambitious appraisal of the Cameroon international.

-Djemba-Djemba, however, was rubbish, and demonstrated as much in his 20 Premier League appearances for the Red Devils.
-But that didn’t stop Villa from signing him in January 2005.
+Djemba-Djemba, however, was so bad that he'll forever be remembered as one of Alex Ferguson's worst signings and demonstrated as much in 20 Premier League appearances over 18 months for the Red Devils.
+But that didn’t stop Aston Villa from signing him in January 2005.